davazp/prolog-rs/README.md

-# A simple prolog interpreter writtein in Rust
+# A toy prolog interpreter written in in Rust

-A learning exercise.